aliraza381/avi/README.md

 * Create Avi DNS Virtual Service (configured with configure_dns_vs and dns_vs_settings variables)
 * Configure GSLB (configured with configure_gslb, gslb_site_name, gslb_domains, and configure_gslb_additional_sites variables)

+# Environment Requirements

+## Azure Prequisites
+The following are Azure prerequisites for running this module:
+* Subscription created
+* Account with either Contributor role (if create_iam is false) or Owner (if create_iam is true)

+## Azure Provider
+For authenticating to the Azure Provider the instructions found here should be followed - https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs

+## Avi Controller Image
+This module will use the Azure Marketplace for deploying the Avi image.
+The terms of the image and more information can be found in this link - https://azuremarketplace.microsoft.com/en-us/marketplace/apps/avi-networks.avi-vantage-adc.
+By default the marketplace agreement is accepted with the create_marketplace_agreement variable.

+## Host OS
+The following packages must be installed on the host operating system:
+* curl

 ## Usage
 This is an example of an HA controller deployment that creates the controller and all other requisite Azure resources.
 A Cluster IP is utilized for the deployment and configured with the cluster_ip variable.